gvwilson/sdxjs/file-backup/index.md

 -   Instead:
     -   Copy each file to `hash(file)`
     -   Store a data structure that records directories' contents as JSON
-    -   To restore from a particular date, copy [blobs][blob] to where they need to be
+    -   To restore from a particular date, copy <g key="blob">blobs</g> to where they need to be

 ## How can `async` and `await` simplify code? {#async-await}